Cox rings and symplectic quotient singularities with torus action: Binary tetrahedral group

-} where $b$ is a primitive root of unity of order $6$. \begin{theorem} The Cox ring $\cR(X)$ of $X$ is generated by 20 generators:
+} where $b$ is a primitive root of unity of order $6$. \begin{theorem} The Cox ring $\cR(X)$ of $X$ is isomorphic to the algebra generated by 20 generators:

-The degree matrix of this generators with respect to the generators $L_1,L_2$ of $\Pic(X)$ (first two rows) and with respect to the $T$-action (remaining two rows) is: \end{theorem} We will reprove this theorem in section~\ref{section:reCox}.
-From now on we will denote the ring generated by elements from the statement of theorem~\ref{thm:Cox-ring} by $\cR$.
+The degree matrix of these generators with respect to the generators $L_1,L_2$ of $\Pic(X)$ (first two rows) and with respect to the $T$-action (remaining two rows) is: \end{theorem} We prove this theorem in Section~\ref{section:Cox-LS}.
+From now on we will denote the ring generated by elements from the statement of Theorem~\ref{thm:Cox-ring} by $\cR$.

-It is a general principle that using the degrees of generators of the Cox ring of $X$ we can describe the movable cone $\Mov(X)$ of $X$ and find the number of resolutions and the corresponding subdivision of $\Mov(X)$ into the nef cones of resolutions of $X$ (see~\cite[Prop.~3.3.2.9]{CoxRings}).
-However, since we will be using this two results to prove that $\cR$ is a Cox ring of $X$ we give independent proofs.
+It is a general principle that using the degrees of generators of the Cox ring of $X$ we can describe the movable cone $\Mov(X)$ and find the number of resolutions and the corresponding subdivision of $\Mov(X)$ into the nef cones of resolutions of $X$ (see Theorem~\ref{thm-mds}).
+However, since we use the description of movable cone and its subdivision to prove that $\cR$ is a Cox ring of $X$ we give independent proofs.